On the Folklore set and Dirichlet spectrum for matrices: On the Folklore set in the Dual approximation setting

 \begin{remark} We believe the claim holds for $n=3$ as well, probably improving on the bound that can be obtained from the methods in~\cite{j1, j2}.
 However, problems occur in our proof in this case stemming from auxiliary results from~\cite{ngm}, leaving this case open. \end{remark}

-\begin{remark} In~\cite{j1} a lower bound of weaker order $(3/8)n+o(n)$ as $n\to\infty$ is shown for according sets with respect to simultaneous approximation.
-In~\cite{j2} it is shown that $FS_n(c)$ for a linear form as defined above is not empty, and reference to~\cite{j1} is given on how to obtain metrical results in a similar way.
+\begin{remark} In~\cite{j1} a lower bound of weaker order $(3/8)n+o(n)$ as $n\to\infty$ is shown for the corresponding sets with respect to simultaneous approximation for any $c\in (0,1)$.
+In~\cite{j2} it is shown that $FS_n(c)$ for a linear form as defined above is not empty for any $c\in (0,1)$, and reference to~\cite{j1} is given on how to obtain metrical results in a similar way.
 However, again these bounds will turn out considerably weaker than in Theorem~\ref{thm1} above.
-The bound of Theorem~\ref{thm1} can in fact be further improved a little with some effort, see Remark~\ref{rrr} appearing in Section~\ref{proof dual case}. \end{remark}
+The bound of Theorem~\ref{thm1} can in fact be further improved a little with some effort, see Remark~\ref{rrr} in Section~\ref{proof dual case}. \end{remark}